groot34/FinBoard/README.md

 ## 🎨 Customization

-### Color Theme

-The app uses a professional dark theme with teal accents.
-To customize:

-1. Edit `tailwind.config.ts` for colors
-2. Modify CSS variables in `app/globals.css`

 ### Adding New Display Modes

 1. Create a new component in `components/dashboard/widget-displays/`
 2. Add the display mode to the schema in `shared/schema.ts`
 3. Update the Widget component to render your new display mode

-## 📝 License

-MIT

 ## 🤝 Contributing

 This is an assignment project, but suggestions and feedback are welcome!

-## 📧 Support

-For issues or questions:
-1. Check the troubleshooting section
-2. Review the API provider's documentation
-3. Check browser console for errors

 ## 🎯 Assignment Evaluation Criteria